 What type of salt should I use to dry brine my turkey?

 It is absolutely critical that you use kosher salt, preferably Diamond Crystal brand, for this dry brine turkey recipe.
-Trust us.
-Regular salt is too fine and will permeate the fibers of the turkey and you’ll be unable to rinse it off, ruining your bird.
+Trust me.
+Regular salt is too fine and will permeate the fibers of the turkey, and you’ll be unable to rinse it off, ruining your bird.

 How far ahead do I need to start dry brining a turkey?

-Using this salt and sugar dry brine, it needs at least 24 before you plan to put it in the oven, and up to 36 hours.
-Remember, the larger a piece of meat is, the longer it needs to brine.
-And remember to add in any time you might need to thaw your turkey before you start brining!
+Your turkey needs to brine between 24 and 36 hours before cooking.
+The larger a piece of meat is, the longer it needs to brine.
+And remember to add more time to that if you need to thaw your turkey before brining it!

 What kind of turkey should I use with a dry brine?

-For this recipe, you’re going to have to go with a natural turkey.
+For this recipe, you need a natural turkey.
 You won’t be able to use either a kosher or a pre-basted turkey because they’re both already pre-salted.
-Adding a dry brine is just going to put more salt into that poor turkey, so stick with a natural turkey.
+Adding a dry brine is just going to put more salt into that poor bird, so stick with a natural turkey.

 Dry Brine Turkey